-- Launch the Vivado Design Suite IDE, by using either of the following methods: Start > All Programs > Xilinx Design Tools > Vivado 2019.x > Vivado 2019.x - Click the Vivado 2019.x desktop icon to start the Vivado IDE.
+Launch the Vivado Design Suite IDE, by using either of the following methods: Select Start → All Programs → Xilinx Design Tools → Vivado 2021.x → Vivado 2021.x.
+Or

+Click the Vivado 2021.x desktop icon.

 The Vivado IDE Getting Started page displays with links to open or create projects, and to view documentation.
 For either Windows or Linux, continue the lab from this point.